Cardiac Stress Test in Sussex County, NJ

 The EKG electrodes will be able to tell how close you are to reaching your maximum heart rate (MHR).
 During a maximal stress test you will be pushed to reach your MHR, whereas during a submaximal stress test you will be pushed to reach only 85% of your MHR.

 Imaging Stress Test

-The imaging stress test is a bit more extensive, and can utilize a number of different imaging technologies such as an echocardiography (echo) or a positron emission tomogrpahy (PET).
+The imaging stress test is a bit more extensive and can utilize a number of different imaging technologies such as echocardiography (echo) or a positron emission tomography (PET).
 Each of these tests will develop a picture of the heart both while it is at rest and while it is engaged in a moderately intense exercise.